top of page

 Option 3: You can get a selection of pre-molded Pulley “Protection” Splints from Nice Climbs.
 Their product called “Pulley Pals” are available from Amazon for about $20.
 This option saves you time and money if this design suits you.
 The downsides are a less custom fit and a similar bulky, uncomfortable splint.

 Option 5: You can buy a custom Semilunar Pulley Orthosis (S.P.Ort).
 This kit allows you to make at least 2 custom supports that can be closed down around the middle of the phalanx, decreasing the TPD, while supporting the pulley as it heals.
-See Figures A and B below, and compare the TPD.
+See Figures A and B below, and compare the TPD (tendon phalanx distance, mislabeled below as tendon pulley distance).
+Follow the RocknSPOrt Protocol!

 Tape alone - in any configuration - is not a viable option if you want close to anatomic healing.